DatasetsThe various shared datasets are listed below as links leading to sections with their details and illustrations:

 This dataset is published with the following paper:

-An equirectangular image sequence is shared from images captured while the drone was flying, thus rotating and translating the camera (4'36'' video at 10 FPS).
-The drone flight data (IMU and GPS measurements) synchronized (software via ROS) with the image capture are also provided in the form of panoramic equirectangular camera poses, meaning with the sky in the top part of the image and the ground in the bottom part of the image, when the drone is static (horizon line straight and horizontal in the image).
+Both raw dual-fisheye and equirectangular transformed image sequences are shared from images captured while the drone was flying, thus rotating and translating the camera (4'36'' video at 10 FPS).
+The drone flight data (IMU and GPS measurements) synchronized (software via ROS) with the image capture are also provided in the form of camera poses, with equirectangular with the sky in the top part of the image and the ground in the bottom part of the image, when the drone is static (horizon line straight and horizontal in the image).

-More details on the camera frames and camera pose representation are within the SVMIS+ dataset archive (3.1 GB) to be downloaded from: SVMISplus_er_pano.zip.
+More details on the camera frames and camera pose representation are within the SVMIS+ dataset provided as archives to be downloaded from SVMISplus.zip (2.2 GB) for the dual-fisheye images and SVMISplus_er_pano.zip (3.1 GB) for the equirectangular images.

 Data were acquired and structured by MIS (UPJV, France), OMI (NAIST, Japan), VIBOT (UBFC, France) and IRSEEM (Esigelec, France).